| A Humanist Education as one of the Preconditions for the Transformation

 of the Humanist civilization.
 The main function of this figure is to contribute

+to the harmonization of the education process as a whole.
 People might retort to me: “Surely this doesn’t matter at all to

 people who are already adults!”
 Then I would take the courage to emphasize